geforcefan/ercanakyuerek.de/content/posts/writing-a-roller-coaster-simulation/5-friction-and-air-resistance.md

 - friction
 - air resistance

-Until now our coaster moved in a world without any energy loss.
+Until now, our coaster moved in a world without any energy loss.
 That works for understanding the basics but real coasters slow down over time.
 Wheels create friction, air pushes against the train, and both effects reduce the acceleration the train can achieve.

 We will not create a complex physics model.
 Instead we introduce two simple parameters, very similar to what you may know from **NoLimits Roller Coaster**.
 Our physics simulation should behave almost identically, apart from a few edge cases.